washingtoncie/washingtoncie.github.io/_pages/exploring-diplomacy.md

 Prep sessions for programs are held online or are hosted by WCIE partner [English Now](http://english-now.com/)! in Bethesda, Maryland, and diplomacy simulations are held at the U.S. Department of State’s National Museum of American Diplomacy.

-We will announce dates for new programs as soon as the Department of State restarts in-person simulations.
+We will announce dates for new programs as soon as the Department of State restarts in-person simulations - we eagerly await this moment and hope it happens in early 2023!
 For more information and to stay informed about dates for new program offerings, [email us](mailto:communityservice@washingtoncie.org) or ask at English Now!

 </section>